 M.U.S.H (Mangy Unwanted Shabby Heroes) which was take-off on M.A.S.H.

 Fraidy Cat about a cat haunted by the ghosts of his 8 former lives.

 Wacky and Packy, about two Stone Age guys who were transported to modern day and had to figure out how to fit in.

 The show also had guest segments:

 - Robert Ridgely was Steve Exhaustion, The $6.95 Man, which of course, was a parody of the then popular show The Six Million Dollar Man that starred Lee Majors as Steve Austin.

 - Marvin Kaplan was Captain Marbles, a take off on Captain Marvel and the series Shazam!.
-Bill Bratson would utter the word "shazowy" and the transformation would take place.
+Bill Bratson would utter the word "shazowie" and the transformation would take place.

 - Phyllis Diller was Witchie Goo Goo a take off on Witchiepoo from H.R.
 Pufnstuf.

-- Alice Ghostly, who made us laugh as inept nanny/witch Esmeralda on Bewtiched was Junie the Genie, a takeoff on Jeannie from the classic 60's TV series, I Dream of Jeannie.
+- Alice Ghostly was Junie the Genie, a takeoff on Jeannie from the classic 60's TV series, I Dream of Jeannie.

 - Sherlock Domes and Dr. Watkins was a parody of, of course, Sherlock Holmes and Dr. Watson.

-- The show has never been released onto DVD, but the cartoon segments Wacky and Packy and Fraidy Cat have shown up as VHS releases and possibly are on DVD.
+The show has never been released onto DVD, but the cartoon segments Wacky and Packy and Fraidy Cat have shown up as VHS releases and possibly are on DVD, too.

 Wheelie and the Chopper Bunch